-The Renewable Heat Incentive was a government scheme designed to financially reward people who used renewable energy, such as heat pumps to heat their homes.
+The Renewable Heat Incentive was a government scheme aiming to incentivize the use of renewable energy, such as heat pumps, to use as a central heating system.
 The scheme is now closed to new applicants as of 31st March 2022, but it is still running for existing members, whilst the Boiler Upgrade Scheme (BUS) launching in May 2022 is effectively taking its place.

 The amount recipients are paid per kWh of heat depends on the renewable technology installed when they applied to get RHI and their home’s Energy Performance Certificate (EPC) rating.
-If you are already involved in the scheme and you consistently meet your ongoing obligations, you will continue getting your payments until the end of your seven-year membership.
+Original applicants that keep meeting their obligations will receive payments until the end of their membership, which runs for seven years.

 How is the Renewable Heat Incentive different from the Boiler Upgrade Scheme?

 The Feed-in Tariff (FIT) made cash payments to households that produced and exported renewable electricity.
-RHI payments are supposed to offset the cost of fitting and running a renewable heating system, instead of providing an income in return for the renewable electricity these homes put into the grid.
+RHI payments are supposed to offset the expenses of fitting and using a renewable heating system, instead of providing an income in return for the renewable electricity these homes put into the grid.

 The schemes provided payments for different renewable technologies:

 - The RHI is for renewable heating systems, like heat pumps, biomass boilers, and solar water heating.

 - The FIT was for renewable electricity systems, including solar panels and wind turbines.

 The FIT stopped taking new applications in 2019.
 The Smart Export Guarantee (SEG) was introduced to replace it.
 The SEG pays homeowners for the excess renewable electricity they produce and export to the national grid.
 However, unlike the FIT, the SEG won’t reward you for producing electricity that you don’t export.